witabop/TMAQuickStart/index.md

 ![](logo.png)

 This site is hopefully intended to help you guys fill out your "Resumes" for **The Magnus Archives TTRPG**.
 This will, at a later date, be transferred into full character sheets.
 However we are taking a piecemeal approach for simplicity sake.
+I’ve limited the rulebook to only the sections you need in order to make it less overwhelming and to try and avoid spoiling plot points.
+Even the sections I’ve given you have some light spoilers and meta knowledge that your characters simply won’t have (maybe if you choose the occultist type but still).
+If you think something might be considered meta knowledge please talk to me before you go into the game thinking your character might know it.

 ---